Domin1k/Microservices/README.md

-# Microservices using ASP.NET Core
+# PetFood microservices using ASP.NET Core

-Project business idea is an application that offers pet food online shop This repository contains my source code during [SoftUni course](https://softuni.bg/trainings/2999/architecture-of-asp-dot-net-core-microservices-applications-june-2020) about ASP.NET Core microservices architecture
+Project business idea is an application that offers pet food online shop.

+This repository contains my source code during [SoftUni course](https://softuni.bg/trainings/2999/architecture-of-asp-dot-net-core-microservices-applications-june-2020) about ASP.NET Core microservices architecture

 How to run the application